Jaezic/Jaezic/README.md

-### Hello, I'm Min-gyu Jeong!
+### I'm Min-gyu Jeong
 ### Nickname is Jaezic.

-Good day!

 I am a software student from South Korea 🇰🇷.
 I am interested in Data Science and Deep Learning(CV).
-I love reading, exercising and communicating!

-If you want to contact me, please contact me as email!

 ### ✨ Summary

-- 🔭 I’m currently learning on Computer Software as a college student in [Gachon unviersity]
+- 🔭 I’m currently learning on Computer Software & Computer Vision as a college student in [Gachon unviersity]

 <br/>